-Cuscuta L. is a genus of parasitic plants in the Convolaceae Family.
+Cuscuta L. is a genus of parasitic plants in the plant family Convolvulaceae.
 The genus was named and described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 215 species in the Cuscuta genus (as of 3-5-21 when I last updated this page).
+Plants of the World Online lists 217 species in the Cuscuta genus (as of 3-5-21 when I last updated this page).
 It is a member of the plant family Convolvulaceae with 59 genera.
 Those numbers could change as updates are made (and likely will).

 The above map shows how widespread the Cuscuta genus is.
 Plants of the World Online lists 215 species in the genus worldwide.
 The USDA Plants Database has quite a list of species in North America which I didn’t count.
 Steyermark’s Flora of Missouri describes 10 species in Missouri alone.
 Of that 10 species, five are possible candidates for the species growing on my farm in west-central Missouri.
 I live in Pettis County but Henry is across the street and Benton and Johnson Counties are just a few miles away.